 - Investigative - Investigative occupations frequently involve working with ideas, and require an extensive amount of thinking.
 These occupations can involve searching for facts and figuring out problems mentally.

-What Geological Sample Test Technicians Need to Learn
+What Geological Technicians, Except Hydrologic Technicians Need to Learn

 - Chemistry - Knowledge of the chemical composition, structure, and properties of substances and of the chemical processes and transformations that they undergo.
 This includes uses of chemicals and their interactions, danger signs, production techniques, and disposal methods.